average-bread/what-the-matter/README.md

 * Hot Matter is a block that melts nearby ice and obsidian

 * Clone Matter is a block that clones connected blocks when right-clicked for some time

+* Moss Matter is a block that grows moss on specific blocks

+* Unoss Matter is a block that cleans moss off specific blocks

 ## Items
 1. Containment Note